hackebrot/poyo/README.md

 [PyPI]: https://pypi.org/project/poyo/
 [pip]: https://pypi.org/project/pip/

-This project does not have any additional requirements.
+This package does not have any additional requirements. 📦

 ## Usage